 Today's shoppers on Grant Avenue find old shops replaced by trendy boutiques, but the French-Italian Bakery and Caffe Trieste still hold their own.
 On Columbus Avenue, you'll find the legendary City Lights bookstore, Italian pottery shops, a scrumptious-smelling deli and chef Jean-Marc Gorce's handmade chocolate truffles.

-It's mellow here during the day, but after dark, Columbus Avenue lights up and the atmosphere becomes festive.
+North Beach is mellow during the day, but after dark, Columbus Avenue lights up and the atmosphere becomes festive.
 The watering holes on Grant Avenue get especially busy, too.

 See It Now: Photo Tour

-Visiting North BeachColumbus Avenue is the main thoroughfare, and it's enjoyable enough to just wander up and down, window-shopping, eating or stopping at a sidewalk cafe for some people-watching.
+Visiting North BeachColumbus Avenue is North Beach's main thoroughfare, and it's enjoyable enough to just wander up and down, window-shopping, eating or stopping at a sidewalk cafe for some people-watching.
 If you take the time to wander off the beaten track, you'll find some of the area's most interesting sights.

 North Beach Festivals

-- North Beach Festival: Held in June, this outdoor party features Arte di Gesso (Italian street chalk art), animal blessings, food and music.
+- North Beach Festival: Held in June, it's an outdoor party featuring Arte di Gesso (Italian street chalk art), animal blessings, food and music.